 They’re not shopping at Boo Hoo or Harrods

-In further proof that women who get Botox and fillers are simply hard-working, ordinary women, Zara and ASOS came top when asked what their favourite shops for clothes are.
+In further proof that women who get wrinkle relaxing and fillers are simply hard-working, ordinary women, Zara and ASOS came top when asked what their favourite shops for clothes are.
 As many women choose H&M as they do a boutique designer shop.
 And Primark is as popular as Urban Outfitters.
 You can't judge a Botox belle by the clothes she wears!
 And just in case you’re interested, Sainsburys and Tesco came top for supermarkets of choice!

 Botox isn't just for the rich!
 Women who shop in Primark get Botox these days don't you know.